Organics Collection Program (Pilot)

 Create healthy soils.
 Compost is a wonderful, nutrient-rich, natural soil amendment.

-At this time all spots in the pilot are filled.
-If you are interested in participating if more space becomes available, complete the interest form to be placed on the waiting list.
+If you are interested in participating if more spots becomes available, complete the interest form to be placed on the waiting list.

 Program participants receive a cart for the collection of their materials and a starter kit which includes a kitchen caddy, a starter kit of compostable BioBags, and helpful information.

 - Acceptable Materials List.
 Food waste must be bagged in paper or compostable plastic bags.
 Yard debris can be loose in the cart.
 Only material inside the cart will be collected.
 Compostable bags and products not accepted.

 - Collection Schedule.
 Collection is weekly April - November and every-other-week December - March.